lee0c/lee0c.github.io/pages/pricing.md

 ## design cost

-A print design can take 2-8 hours to create and another 2-8 hours to carve, based on size and complexity.
+A print design based on a photograph can take 2-8 hours to create and another 2-8 hours to carve, based on size and complexity.

+A logo or ex libris stamp depends on if you have an existing design and want it carved or not.
+I can design it for you otherwise, which takes a variable amount of time, but carving is usually quick as these tend to be smaller.

 ## materials cost